Public-Health-Scotland/rmarkdown-training-online/README.md

 As this is a shiny prerendered project, only certain filenames are accessible from within the app.
 These are outlined below:
   * `css` - css styling scripts
   * `images` - images used within the app
-  * `www` - other accessible static files
-    + `data` - data files made available for use as part of the app
+  * `data` - data files made available for use as part of the app

 ### Files